Darkflib/WWFF-ADRs/index.md

 The ADR also discusses best practices for working with RESTful APIs and handling various response formats.

 ### 0034 - Data Validation
-This ADR discusses the approach to data validation in Python applications, recommending the use of Pydantic for validating and parsing data.
-It emphasizes the importance of validating input data at the application boundaries to ensure data integrity and prevent security vulnerabilities.
-The ADR also discusses using Pydantic for application configuration management, providing a type-safe way to handle configuration settings.
+This ADR establishes Pydantic as our standard tool for data validation, serialization, and settings management in Python applications.
+It details how to properly define models, use field validators, and leverage Pydantic's features for complex validation scenarios and settings management.

+The ADR includes best practices for integrating Pydantic with our web frameworks (Flask and FastAPI), database models (SQLAlchemy), and API endpoints.
+It also covers performance considerations and testing strategies for validation logic.

 ### 0035 - Cloud Storage
 This ADR outlines the approach to storing non-hot data, recommending the use of cloud object storage solutions like GCP Cloud Storage or AWS S3.